wiris/html-integrations/docs/development/testing/README.md

 - **Reports**:
   - Github reports appear in the GitHub Actions **Checks** tab
   - Failed tests create GitHub Actions annotations with direct links for quick debugging.
-  - HTML reports and artifacts are attached to the workflow run.
+  - A single HTML report is generated and attached to the workflow run.
+Contains results for all Editors.

 ## Test Coverage